 Remember, it’s 100% possible to set up your WordPress site on your own.
 There is a small learning curve, but you can do it all yourself.
 If you don’t have the time, however, there are plenty of professionals you can hire to do it for you.

-5 Best Practices for Nonprofit Websites
+5 Best Practices for a WordPress created Nonprofit Website

 Now that you have your website up and running, how do you get people visiting your website?
 Here is a list of best practices for nonprofit websites that will help you get the attention your nonprofit deserves.